felixarntz/attachment-taxonomies/readme.txt

 = As a must-use plugin =

-If you don't know what a must-use plugin is, you might wanna read its [introduction in the WordPress Codex](https://codex.wordpress.org/Must_Use_Plugins) - don't worry, that's nothing purely for developers.
+If you don't know what a must-use plugin is, you might wanna read its [introduction in the WordPress Codex](https://wordpress.org/documentation/article/must-use-plugins/).

 1. Upload the entire `attachment-taxonomies` folder to the `/wp-content/mu-plugins/` directory (create the directory if it doesn't exist).
 2. Move the file `/wp-content/mu-plugins/attachment-taxonomies/attachment-taxonomies.php` out of its directory to `/wp-content/mu-plugins/attachment-taxonomies.php`.